-Imo Nse Imeh is a Nigerian American visual artist and scholar of African Diaspora art whose work explores historical and philosophical issues around the Black body and cultural identity.
+Imo Nse Imeh is a Nigerian American visual artist and scholar of African diaspora art.
+He explores historical and philosophical issues around the Black body and cultural identity.
 He is a professor of art and art history at Westfield State University in Massachusetts.
-Imeh has made contributions to the visual arts discourse through publications, lectures, exhibitions, and thought-provoking studio art projects that interrogate the ways Black bodies are imagined, ritualized, and transformed.
+Imeh contributes to the visual arts discourse through publications, lectures, exhibitions, and thought-provoking studio art projects.

 Delivery Method